waleedkhalid1/nn-dataset-1/README.md

 ## Contribution

-To Add more models to the dataset, the following criteria must be met.
+To add more models to the dataset, the following criteria must be met.
 1. Each Model must be saved in a separated directory inside the initially provided directory named "Dataset", next to other already provided models.
 2. The code for each model must be provided in the respective directory in a python file named "code.py"
 3. The main class for each model must be named "Net".